hammerspace-solutions/Terraform-AWS/README.md

 * **clients**: Deploys client EC2 instances.
 * **storage_servers**: Deploys storage server EC2 instances with configurable RAID and NFS exports.
 * **hammerspace**: Deploys Hammerspace Anvil (metadata) and DSX (data) nodes.
+* **ansible**: Deploys an Ansible controller instance which performs "Day 2" configuration tasks after the primary infrastructure is provisioned.
+Its key functions are:
+    * **Hammerspace Integration**: It runs a playbook that connects to the Anvil's API to add the newly created storage servers as data nodes, create a volume group, and create a share.
+    * **Passwordless SSH Setup**: It runs a second playbook that orchestrates a key exchange between all client and storage nodes, allowing them to SSH to each other without passwords for automated scripting.